awsdocs/amazon-ec2-user-guide/doc_source/ssd-instance-store.md

 ## NVMe SSD volumes<a name="nvme-ssd-volumes"></a>

-The following instances offer non\-volatile memory express \(NVMe\) solid state drives \(SSD\) instance store volumes: C5d, G4, I3, I3en, F1, M5ad, M5d, `p3dn.24xlarge`, R5ad, R5d, and z1d\.
+Some instances offer non\-volatile memory express \(NVMe\) solid state drives \(SSD\) instance store volumes\.
+For more information about the type of instance store volume supported by each instance type, see [Instance store volumes](InstanceStorage.md#instance-store-volumes)\.

 To access NVMe volumes, the [NVMe drivers](nvme-ebs-volumes.md#install-nvme-driver) must be installed\.
 The following AMIs meet this requirement:
 + Amazon Linux 2
 + Amazon Linux AMI 2018\.03
 + Ubuntu 14\.04 \(with `linux-aws` kernel\) or later